 Certified Associate of Health Information and Management Systems (CAHIMS)

 What is the CAHIMS credential?
-Also awarded by HIMSS, this credential demonstrates professional knowledge of healthcare IT and management systems.
+Also awarded by HIMSS, this healthcare IT certification demonstrates professional knowledge of health IT and management systems.
 While CPHIMS is designed for professionals with experience in health IT, CAHIMS is usually earned by entry-level professionals with five or fewer years of experience in the field.

 Why is the CAHIMS beneficial?
 Though it’s designed for entry-level health IT professionals, systems analysts and health IT managers most often have the CAHIMS credential, according to HIMSS.
-It proves to current and future employers that an individual has professional health IT knowledge and a commitment to career advancement.
+It proves to current and future employers that an individual has professional health information technology knowledge and a commitment to career advancement.

 How can one earn CAHIMS certification?
 To be eligible to sit for the 115-question CAHIMS certification exam, you need only a high school diploma or equivalent.